 Will you be my DJ, or do you contract to someone else, or have an employee working for

 I am a fully legitimate business, but I do not contract my work out, and I am the sole owner.
-However as a growing business I may have someone else do it, but not without your knowledge and with plenty of notice to make sure that DJ is a match for you.
+However as a growing business I may have someone else do it, but not without your knowledge and with plenty of notice so you can meet that DJ to make sure that he or she is a match for you and your special day.

 Can I give you a different song for each member or bridal couple of my bridal party for the